fmachanda/PyProject/README.md

 `scripts/gcs.bat` (Windows) or `scripts/gcs.command` (MacOS) is an easy to run a GCS window.

-`uav/uav.py` runs the UAV
-`uav/xpio.py` runs the connection with X-Plane 12 and simulates UAV components `uav/flightplan.json` contains customizable waypoints, altitudes, and speeds data that is followed by the autopilot during flight
+`uav/uav.py` runs the UAV's main flight computer `uav/xpio.py` runs the connection with X-Plane 12 and simulates UAV components `uav/flightplan.json` contains customizable waypoints, altitudes, and speeds data that is followed by the autopilot during flight

-`gcs/gui_v2.py` runs a GCS window
-`gcs/gcs.py` can be used as a [CLI](#gcs-command-line-interface) if imported in a python terminal
+`gcs/gcs.py` runs a Ground Control window, or it can be used as a CLI if imported in a python terminal

 `fmuas-xp` contains the X-Plane aircraft files